Power Quality Survey

 Harmonic Voltage – causes linear loads to draw non-linear current resulting in current distortion effects, torque pulsation in motors, capacitor dielectric failure, insulation breakdown, server and network equipment power supply failure, electronic lighting failure, malfunction of sensitive electronic equipment and, again, excessive distortion in distribution supply networks.

 An understanding of Harmonic distortion levels will enable Workspace Technology to make recommendations for appropriate corrective actions.

 Power Factor (p.f.) of a circuit is the ratio of useful power (kW) against apparent power (kVA).
 It is a measure of how efficiently the electrical supply is being utilized.
 The lower the p.f., the greater the energy efficiency of the system.

-A understanding of the data centre Power Factor will enable Workspace Technology to make recommendations on corrective actions.
+An understanding of the data centre Power Factor will enable Workspace Technology to make recommendations on Power Factor correction actions.

 A sag or swell is a decrease or increase in the rms value of the voltage ranging from a half cycle to a few seconds.
 The largest cause of problems from the utility side is voltage sags.
 Sags or swells can occur within a plant at the point of use and may be unrelated to the quality of power at the service entrance.
 These types of disturbances can lead to problems with data centre equipment that is unprotected by UPS equipment.

 An understanding of voltage quality will provide supportive information for any ongoing reviews with the electricity supplier.

 Typically, the actual supply voltage received in the UK will vary between 207V and 253V.
 The optimum voltage for your electrical equipment is 220V.
 The identification of voltage levels will determine if your site would benefit from the deployment of voltage optimisation energy saving equipment.